gbdev/pandocs/content/SGB_Functions.md

 Data and reset pulses must be kept LOW for at least 5us.
 P14 and P15 must be kept both HIGH for at least 15us between any pulses.
-Obviously, it\'d be no good idea to access the JOYPAD register during the transfer, for example, in case that your VBlank interrupt procedure reads-out joypad states each frame, be sure to disable that interrupt during the transfer (or disable only the joypad procedure by using a software
+Obviously, it'd be no good idea to access the JOYPAD register during the transfer, for example, in case that your VBlank interrupt procedure reads-out joypad states each frame, be sure to disable that interrupt during the transfer (or disable only the joypad procedure by using a software